-An Eemployees who has completed his or her initial probationary period shall have the right to request a leave of absence without pay in accordance with the provisions of this Article.
-A leave of absence may be granted to a probationary employee at the sole discretion of the employer and denial of a request from a probationary employee shall not be grievable.
+An employee who has completed his or her initial probationary period shall have the right to request a leave of absence without pay in accordance with the provisions of this Article.

 Section B. Request Procedure.

 Any request for a leave of absence without pay shall be submitted in writing by the employee to the employee's appropriate supervisor at least (except under emergency circumstances) 30 calendar days in advance of the proposed commencement date for the leave.
 The request shall state the reason for and the length of the leave of absence being requested.